ShartazFeeham/Study_Notes/README.md

 If a transactional method makes an internal call to another method within the same class, and this method is not public (or not explicitly transactional when called externally), that call will not be intercepted by the proxy.
 As a result, the transaction management behavior, such as starting a new transaction, joining an existing one, or rolling back, will not be applied.
 For transactions to work, methods need to be public and accessed externally — typically through another transactional method or service layer.

-#### `Q` Explain the concept of optimistic and pessimistic locking.
-How can they be implemented in a Spring Boot application to handle concurrent transactions??
-`A` Optimistic Locking: Uses versioning to check if the data changed between transactions, typically implemented using a version column in the entity.
-Pessimistic Locking: Locks the data at the row level until the transaction completes; this can be implemented by setting lock modes in JPA queries, e.g., @Lock(LockModeType.PESSIMISTIC_WRITE).

 #### `Q` What if DB crash during a commit?
 `A` Write ahead log and recovery procedures are applied to complete or rollback the commit.

 #### `Q` Why read only transactions are used?
 `A` A read-only transaction ensures a consistent snapshot of the data without allowing modifications, optimizing for performance and isolation, while a regular read might not guarantee the same isolation or consistency.